Welcome to the fourth era of my life, which picks up where the third era ends:

 Two years later, my job was downsized.
 We (my now-ex-husband and I) had no retirement, no savings, and no reliable income besides a small unemployment check and modest child support payment.

 We faced massive financial uncertainty, he was chronically sick and couldn’t really work, and our outside resources were limited.
 We had a lot of credit card debt, nearly six figures in student loans, a car payment, and high rent, not to mention two dogs and a teenager.
 I had no idea how we were going to get by.
-But I had faith that everything would somehow work out and that there was a nugget of gold hiding in the muck.
+But I had faith that everything would somehow work out and that there was an opportunity buried somewhere.

 The opportunity revealed itself quickly.
 I had been miserable at my job – a job that forced me to compromise my integrity – and being forced out allowed me to do what I couldn’t do on my own: leave a terrible, soul-crushing situation.